On Sep 16 2019 by Natalia Gouz

 The firm also showed examples of the company’s active business operations through collaborations with marketing and networking service providers, which demonstrated how a startup with limited resources and staff can actively pursue plans to achieve its business goals and financial projections.
 The firm also outlined the growth projections for the three-year period of the H-1B.
 Additionally, Klasko worked with the foreign national to establish a clear nexus between the degree program and the position.

 After restructuring the business to meet USCIS standards to be recognized as an employer for the H-1B classification and crafting a strong job description, the H-1B petition was granted without receiving a single Request for Evidence (RFE), which is very common for startup companies in similar scenarios as well as positions requiring a Business Administration degree.
-This complex case illustrates the need for creativity and innovation to find success in today’s tricky immigration environment.
+This complex case illustrates the need for a creative and innovative solution to find success in today’s tricky immigration environment.
 Startups and small businesses owned by entrepreneurial foreign nationals present unique challenges that cannot be solved without some out-of-the-box brainstorming and collaboration.
 This case is an example of how Klasko works with foreigners who come to the U.S. to obtain degrees in U.S. business schools in order to enable them to launch businesses and contribute to the U.S. economy in a particularly challenging immigration climate.

 For more information on this particular case, or if you have a complex business immigration problem, please contact one of the firm’s employment-based immigration attorneys or an investment immigration attorney.